Universality of the Homotopy Interleaving Distance: Applications

-In this section, we use homotopy interleavings to strengthen the Rips stability theorem (\cref{Thm:RST}) to a purely homotopy-theoretic result~(\cref{Prop:Two_Axioms}).
-Together with the similar results mentioned at the end of \cref{Sec:Intro_Homotopy_Interleavings}, this refinement justifies our perspective that homotopy interleavings are the fundamental homotopical concept in topological data analysis.
-Recall that~\cref{Prop:Two_Axioms} says that if $d$ is any distance on filtrations satisfying the stability and homotopy invariance axioms introduced in \cref{Def:Two_Axioms}, then for all finite metric spaces $P$ and $Q$,
+Recall that~\cref{Prop:Two_Axioms}, which strengthens the Rips stability theorem (\cref{Thm:RST}) to a purely homotopy-theoretic result, says the following: If $d$ is any distance on $\R$-spaces satisfying the stability and homotopy invariance axioms of \cref{Def:Two_Axioms}, then for all metric spaces $P$ and $Q$, we have

-We are aware of three different proofs of the Rips stability theorem.
-The original proof~\cite{chazal2009gromov} embeds the metric spaces into a Euclidean space endowed with the $\ell^\infty$ norm and applies the nerve theorem.
+We are aware of four different proofs of the Rips stability theorem.
+The original proof of Chazal et al.~\cite{chazal2009gromov} isometrically embeds the metric spaces into a space of $\R$-valued functions with the sup-norm distance and applies the nerve theorem.
 A proof of \cref{Prop:Two_Axioms} is already implicit in this proof.
-A later proof \cite{chazal2014persistence} of the Rips stability theorem avoids use of embeddings and the nerve theorem, and instead considers multi-valued maps between simplicial complexes.
-An elegant third proof, due to Facundo M\'emoli~\cite{memoli2017distance}, relies on Quillen's Theorem A for simplicial complexes~\cite[Page 93]{quillen1973higher}.
-Using a suitable definition of barcode \cite{chazal2016observable,bauer2015induced}, each of these three proofs extends readily to arbitrary compact metric spaces.
+A later proof appearing in work of Chazal et al. \cite{chazal2014persistence} avoids use of embeddings and the nerve theorem, and instead considers multi-valued maps between simplicial complexes.
+An elegant third proof, due to M\'emoli~\cite{memoli2017distance}, relies on Quillen's Theorem A for simplicial complexes~\cite[Page 93]{quillen1973higher}.
+A fourth proof, appearing in the Ph.D. thesis of Scoccola \cite{scoccola2020locally} and building on some of our ideas, also uses Quillen's Theorem A, but frames the argument in terms of an abstract principle about the preservation of generalized homotopy interleavings under certain enriched functors.

-We verify~\cref{Prop:Two_Axioms} by following M\'emoli's proof of the Rips stability theorem.
-To prepare for the proof, we first review the definition of the Gromov-Hausdorff distance.
+We will verify~\cref{Prop:Two_Axioms} by following M\'emoli's proof of the Rips stability theorem.
+We first review the definition of the Gromov-Hausdorff distance.
 Given sets $S,T$, a \emph{correspondence} between $S$ and $T$ is a set $C\subset S\times T$ such that the coordinate projections $\proj_S\colon C\to S$ and $\proj_T\colon C\to T$ are surjections.
 Let $\Gamma(S,T)$ denote the set of all correspondences between $S$ and $T$.